abrar-nazib/notes/Javascript/README.md

 const arr = [1,2,3,4,5];
-arr.forEach((element)=>{console.log(element)}); //will print all the element const newArr = arr.forEach((element)=>element); //newArr will be undefined const newArr = arr.filter((element)=>element); //all the elements inside arr is now inside newArr const foundElement = arr.find((element)=>element === match); //returns the element which matches to the "match"
+arr.forEach((element)=>{console.log(element)}); //will print all the element const newArr = arr.forEach((element)=>element); //newArr will be undefined

+const newArr = arr.filter((element)=>element); //all the elements inside arr is now inside newArr

+const foundElement = arr.find((element)=>element === match); //returns the element which matches to the "match"

+const testAll = arr.every((param)=>{/*testFunctionCriteria*/})
+// The every() method tests whether all elements in the array pass the test implemented by the provided function.
+// It returns a Boolean value.
+True if every element follows criteria.
+False if any of them do not
 ```

 ## Classes and Objects